School Board will hear renovation plans for Millbrook Elementary

 The final working drawings for construction of the Millbrook Elementary School renovation project are on the agenda for the Aiken County School Board's meeting Tuesday.

-The meeting will begin at 7 p.m. at the Aiken County Public Schools' district office at 1000 Brookhaven Drive.
+The meeting will begin at 7 p.m. at the Aiken County Public School District's office at 1000 Brookhaven Drive.

 Under special orders of business, the Board will recognize the Aiken High School NJROTC and the state gold and silver award winners.
 Kennedy Middle School will be the school spotlight.